abraham/omnitweet/README.markdown

 OmniTweet for Chrome
 ====================
-Post tweets to Twitter using Google Chrome's address bar.
+An experimental minimalist Twitter Client for Google Chrome.

 Examples
 --------